Momentum Driving: How to Be One of the Fastest Cars with the Least Power

 Now the tables have turned.
 The momentum driver, accustomed to trail-braking very late because they've got far less power to balance, is suddenly on the Corvette's bumper.
 There's no room to pass through this succession of corners, either, so unfortunately they're stuck there.
 It's usually remedied by the momentum driver having to pull into the hot pit and requesting some space from the course workers.

 Momentum driving is some of the most fun one can have on track in any car really, but especially in a slow car.
-Explaining to people who are used to decent power and rear-wheel drive, that it sometimes takes slow cars two whole flawless laps to achieve a personal best time on the next lap, almost always yields tilted heads and confused looks.
+Explaining to people that it sometimes takes slow cars two whole flawless laps to achieve a personal best time on the next lap almost always yields tilted heads and confused looks.
 Especially from S2000 drivers.

 If you’re going to your first track event with a slow car, or have done a few years with one and wish you had something with more power, don’t get discouraged.
 Thoroughly learning momentum steepens the learning curve immensely, and will set you up for real success when you find yourself behind the wheel of something with more power.